mosip/documentation/docs/resident-services-user-guide.md

 5. Next, the resident clicks on the `Get OTP` button.

    * The resident receives the OTP on the registered phone number and email ID.
-   * The resident needs to enter the valid OTP received within stipulated time and clicks the `Verify` button.
+   * The resident needs to enter the valid OTP received within stipulated time and click the `Verify` button.

    ![](\_images/resident-loginpage4.png)

 6. The resident is then navigated to the Consent page.
 On this page, the **Essential** and **Voluntary** claims are displayed.
-Additionally, the residents will also have to allow access to their data in **Authorize Scope** section in order to be able to avail various services.
+Additionally, they will also have to allow access to their data in **Authorize Scope** section to avail various services.
 Based on the consent provided by the resident, the services will be made available for modification.

   ![](\_images/resident-consentpage1.png)